c4dm/c4dmpoole/input/ycart/taslp19.md

 <p>
 On this page can be found the supplementary material for:<br>
 Adrien Ycart and Emmanouil Benetos.
-  "Investigating Learning and Evaluation Methodologies for Music Language Modelling"
+  "Investigating Learning and Evaluation Methodologies for Polyphonic Music Sequence Prediction with LSTMs"
   <i>IEEE/ACM Transactions on Audio, Speech and Language Processing (TASLP), </i>
-  Submitted, 2019.</li>
+  Accepted, 2019.</li>
 </p>

 <h3>